Schrodingdong/Zeta-functions/README.md

-# Local Serverless
+# Zeta - The local open-source serverless project
-This project will try to mimic serverless comupting localy on your device.
+This project will try to mimic serverless computing localy on your device.

 ## Why would you need it ?
 idk its cool tho.

 ## Supported Languages
-Nothing for now :/
+- Python

 ## Future Languages
-- Python
 - Java

 ## Requirements